donnachaforde/separated-by-the-same-language/README.md

 ## Spelling & Conventions
 It's worth reminding ourselves of the primary spelling differences between English and American-English.
 The latter tends to rely on more phonetic spelling.

-* Words ending in 'our' tend to be spelt as 'or' - e.g. 'colour' and 'neighbour' are spelt as 'color' and 'neighbor' - but not words like 'tour'.
+* Words ending in 'our' tend to be spelt phonetically as 'or' - e.g. 'colour' and 'neighbour' are spelt as 'color' and 'neighbor' respectively.

-* Words that pronounce 's' at the end are usually replaced with 'z' - e.g. 'realize' and 'serialize'.
+* Words that pronounce 's' towards the end, like 'realise' and 'serialize' are also subject to phonetic spelling and replace the 's' with 'z;. i.e. 'realize' and 'serialize'.

 * Words that have a slightly different spelling to donate the noun and verb, like 'licence' and 'license' respectively are not differentiated in US English.